 Nonbusiness income is not subject to apportionment, but is allocated as provided in s.
 220.16, F.S.
 The term nonbusiness does not include income from tangible and intangible property if the acquisition, management, and disposition of the property constitute integral parts of the taxpayer's regular trade or business operations, or any amounts that could be included in apportionable income without violating the due process clause of the U.S. Constitution.
-In general, all transactions and activities of a taxpayer that are dependent upon, or contribute to the operations of the taxpayer's trade or business.
+In general, all transactions and activities of a taxpayer that are dependent upon, or contribute to the operations of the taxpayer's economic enterprise as a whole, constitute the taxpayer's trade or business.
 Functionally related dividends are presumed to be business income.